christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 <!-- Part I: Printing and Saving AARON -->

 AARON was Harold Cohen's life's work.
-The pioneering visual artist succeeded in engineering a computer art program to outlive its creator.
+The pioneering visual artist succeeded in engineering a computer art program that could outlive its creator.
 His software encoded complex procedures and elaborate rulesets, but it also left many factors to chance, and others out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.